 Foster homes provide temporary care for companion animals who are not ready to be put up for adoption, from young litters of puppies or kittens to animals recovering from surgery.
 By offering your time, energy, love and home to an animal in need you can also help socialize pets who may be fearful from abuse and neglect and prepare them for adoption into a permanent home.
-Some animals only need a home for three days.
-Others may need a home for three months, but all will benefit from spending time in a loving home environment before they are adopted.
-Foster homes also allow more space in our shelter so we can expand our reach and save more animals!
+Foster homes allow more space in our shelter so we can expand our reach and save more animals!

 How the Program Works

-- FHS offers monthly orientation classes for new foster families, which cover the program in more detail and offer training if needed.
+- FHS offers orientation classes periodically for new foster families, which cover the program in more detail and offer training if needed.

 - Foster parents feed, groom, socialize and medicate the animal if necessary.